 Demonstrated enthusiasm to attend Tuck is very helpful.
 Based on my experience, that enthusiasm in combination with the ability to provide solid answers to routine MBA questions is most critical to succeeding at this interview.
 Most reported interviews found at accepted.com and clearadmit.com simply consist of standard questions.
 See my previous post on interview strategy.
 Expect questions about teams, friendship, and extracurricular activities.
-My colleague, Steve Green, has identified the following as very common Tuck interview questions:
+My colleague, Steve Green, has provided me with a great organized list of common questions:

 - Walk me through your resume.

-- Tell me more about yourself that I can’t see from your resume
+- Tell me more about yourself that I can’t see from your resume: PROBE

 - Do you have any/ What is your international experience?